ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 > [!Note]
 > You can work on this task until the end of the course, if you want to, but it is recommended to do in time.

 > You can fully focus on this task to get up to 7 points by doing it carefully.
 But be warned, getting a maximum grade requires a lot of work.

-> If you want to skip the coding, you have another path with similar goal.
-You can fuzz test existing TLS library and get up to 1 points.
-Additionally, there is an additional certificate validation task which replaces the same part of this task.
-As result, this offers two points.
+If you want to skip the coding, you have another path with similars goals on task 3 and task 4.

 Implementing network protocols correctly can be *hard*.
 They are typically complex and work in a binary, non-text format.